Tips For Feeling Lonely & Calming a Lonely Heart

 “Feeling lonely has little to do with how many friends you have.
 It’s the way you feel inside. . .
 In general, those who feel lonely actually spend no more time alone than those who feel more connected.
 Loneliness is a different experience than solitude.
 Solitude is being alone by choice and wanting that aloneness or being comfortable with it.
 Loneliness means there is a discomfort – you want to be more connected to others.”

-Loneliness is difficult to feel, but it’s not completely negative.
-It has an important purpose.
+While loneliness is difficult to feel, it has an important purpose.
 Loneliness is your brain’s way of signaling (through your emotions) that you may benefit from reaching out for help, conversation, friendship, or companionship.

 Calming a Lonely Heart